Unirep/Unirep/packages/docs/docs/core-api/schema.md

 ## Attester

-An object created when an attester registers with the Unirep instance.
+An object created when an attester registers with the UniRep instance.

 ```ts
 {